3 FAH-1 H-2000

 (2) The accident or unsafe practice results in damage to U.S. government and/or private property estimated to be in excess of $10,000.

 If an employee is suspected of having caused or contributed to an accident or unsafe practice meeting either of the above criteria, the appropriate supervisor will present the supporting facts and circumstances to the Director of Safety Programs for investigation.
-The Director of Safety Programs will report his or her findings to the DPM.
+The Director of Safety Programs will report the findings to the DPM.
 If appropriate, arrangements will be made by the DPM for testing.
 The Director of Safety Programs will be instructed to prepare a written report detailing the facts and circumstances that warranted the testing.

 B. Voluntary Testing